tushdon2/My_Linked_List/README/mySinglyLinkedList.md

 * ##### ```reverse()```
   Reverses the linked list.
 Throws ```EmptyLinkedListException``` if the linked list is empty.
 * ##### ```toArray()```
-  Converts the linked list to an array.
+  Returns an array containing the data of the linked list.